Mehar-Nafis/Kubernetes-CTJGP/hostPath and emptyDir.md

 ```
 ssh ubuntu@<External-IP>
 ```
-Navigate to the SOurce location.
+Navigate to the Source location.
 In this case /data
 ```
 cd /data
 ```